-When springtime rolls around and normal people are tending gardens, cleaning garages, and planning summer hikes, we mountain folk are still out cross-country skiing, snowshoeing, alpine skiing, and snowboarding.
+When springtime rolls around and normal people are tending gardens, cleaning garages, and planning summer hikes, we mountain folk are still cross-country skiing, snowshoeing, alpine skiing, and snowboarding.
 Ultimately, there are many reasons to love spring cross-country skiing.
 But here are just a few that I like to point out to people.

 Many groomed ski areas at Lake Tahoe do, in fact, close in April.
 If the winter was dry, they’ll close even earlier.
 And, even if it had been a big snow winter, most ski resorts close by the third week of April.
 Most people just aren’t thinking about skiing by the end of April.

 There are some holdouts, however.
 Squaw Valley, in recent years, has tried to stay open until July 4th (!).
 But when I talk about spring cross-country skiing, I’m most mostly referring to venturing off-trail and in Lake Tahoe’s backcountry.

 This is where the real magic of spring skiing takes place.

 Believe it or not, even in the driest of Lake Tahoe winters, you’ll still often find snow the following September and October.
 It tends to linger around the upper elevations on north facing aspects of mountains.

 I won’t necessarily seek out snow for skiing at that time of the year.
 However, you’ll find snow in the backcountry during March, April, and May.
 This late season snow makes for incredible “post-season” cross-country skiing and snowshoeing.

 With that said, the reasons listed below also apply to cross-country skiing at groomed ski areas.
 Unfortunately, those resorts often close well before the snow completely melts.

 But, just because those resorts close doesn’t mean the ski season is over!

 1) Stable Snowpack:

 Where once you might have had to wade through multiple feet of fresh snow, by spring you’ll be able to diagonal stride easily across the top of the snowpack to just about anywhere you’d like venture.